mina-naseh/geospatial-data-analysis/README.md

 ---

-## Results

-### Bird Abundance:
-- Spatial patterns revealed regions with higher bird abundance, particularly influenced by elevation and precipitation.
-- Statistical analysis showed weak correlations, suggesting other ecological factors may play a significant role.

-### Species Richness:
-- Identified biodiversity hotspots in central, southwestern, and coastal Kenya.
-- Grid-based mapping highlighted areas with higher species richness, aiding in understanding spatial variations in bird diversity.

----

 ## Data Citation

 This project utilized bird occurrence data from the Global Biodiversity Information Facility (GBIF).
 Please cite the data as follows:

 **GBIF.org (26 October 2024) GBIF Occurrence Download https://doi.org/10.15468/dl.gu5t27**

----

-## Conclusion

-This project demonstrates the value of combining geospatial analysis with statistical techniques to study biodiversity patterns.
-The results provide actionable insights into Kenya's bird diversity, which can support conservation efforts and ecological studies.